 And so it's not as bad as it could have been.
 It's always not as bad as it could have been.
-And so we step back and we see the good hand of God He will not allow us to be tempted beyond what we can bear.
+And so we step back and we see the good hand of God.

+He will not allow us to be tempted beyond what we can bear.
 There are great benefits in meditating on the truth that God rules over our brokenness, over our suffering.

-These things are ultimately serving His plans and His purposes.
+These things are ultimately serving his plans and his purposes.
+And in the words of Charles Spurgeon, that great Baptist preacher, when we can't trace his hands, we have to trust his heart.

-And in the words of Charles Spurgeon, that great Baptist preacher, when we can't trace His hands, we have to trust His heart, that He intends good, that He is love, that He is truth, and with Him His mercy.
-[21:33] Or also notice, not only the permissive cause, but also notice the efficient cause, or even the secondary cause.
+[21:27] That he intends good, that he is love, that he is truth, and with him is mercy.
+Also notice, not only the permissive cause, but also notice the efficient cause, or even the secondary cause.

 The efficient cause speaks to the agent accomplishing this, and that is Satan.
 He is the one that seeks our ruin.
 He is the agent behind the evil against us.

 We live in a post-modern, technologically savvy, AI explosion world, and often forget that life is more than the tech, the screens, and that which is physical, and that which is material.

 There are spiritual forces seeking our ruin.
 The Screwtape Letters by C.S.
-Lewis is a satirical novel presented as a series of letters written by Screwtape, a senior demon.
+Lewis is a satirical novel presented as a series of letters written by Screwtape, A Senior Demon.

 It's a fictional, right, account, and C.S.
 Lewis writes this.
-Screwtape, a senior devil, writes to his nephew, Wormwood, a junior tempter.
+Screwtape, A Senior Devil writes to his nephew, Wormwood, a junior tempter.
 The letter offers advice on how to tempt a young man, referred to as the patient, and to lead him away from faith, virtue, towards sin, and damnation.

-And in the seventh letter, the issue is addressed of whether it is essential to keep the patient, the young believer, ignorant of the devil's existence.
+[ 22:46 ] And in the seventh letter, the issue is addressed of whether it is essential to keep the patient, the young believer, ignorant of the devil's existence.

-[22:57] And so Screwtape writes to young Wormwood whether it is to their benefit that their existence be kept a secret or be made as a myth.
+And so Screwtape writes to young Wormwood whether it is to their benefit that their existence be kept a secret or be made as a myth.
 And so Wormwood, the senior demon, or rather, Wormwood writes, we are really faced with a cruel dilemma.